Why 2021 has never been a better time to start a business

 When economies are hot, recruiting talented engineers, designers and salespeople can be difficult, as skilled individuals, fully aware of their worth, demand high wages, which only large firms can afford.
 This causes a ripple effect in the marketplace by creating a scarcity of competent people.

 During economic crises, decreased demand can result in companies laying off talented individuals.
 For start-ups, this can be an opportune time to pick up talented individuals, that they may not previously have had the ability to recruit.
 In addition, businesses with flat-lined and low turnovers can dangle the enticement of partnerships, profit-sharing, commission, and bonuses to skilled individuals.

 Lowering start-up costs

-Startup costs for new businesses are considerably lower than in any time in history, as fast internet speeds, cloud computing and, online conferencing software such as Zoom has negated the requirement for companies to rent offices and own expensive inventory, such as computer servers, at least initially.
+Start-up costs for new businesses are considerably lower than at any time in history, as fast internet speeds, cloud computing and online conferencing software such as Zoom has negated the requirement for companies to rent offices and own expensive inventory, such as computer servers, at least initially.

 For start-ups, needing to have bases in offices or warehouses - economic crises can result in empty office space, resulting in commercial landlords being forced to offer attractive terms to anyone willing to sign a lease agreement.

 Cash flow is the lifeblood of most businesses.
 And cash flow is generated by having a base of loyal customers who are regularly purchasing goods and services from the said business.
 Developing a loyal customer base during good economic times may be challenging for start-ups, as getting people to try out unfamiliar products, requires much cajoling and convincing.